The Thomas Pages homepage

 •

-Exterior testimony to that history, from archaeology and history, is useful but not vital to a sense of the historical reality within which the vitality of the truth is communicated.
+Exterior testimony to that history, from archaeology and history, is useful but not essential to a sense of the historical reality within which the vitality of the truth is communicated.
 The text itself, to the attentive reader, bears testimony to the historical perspective in understanding the Bible.

 •

-For instance: the danger of not having an adequate awareness of the historical situation reflected in the text is illustrated by a common understanding of God's "120 years" statement in Genesis 6:3.
-The 120 years is part of the command to make the Ark.
+For instance: the danger of not having an adequate awareness of the historical situation reflected in the text is illustrated by a common misunderstanding of God's "120 years" statement in Genesis 6:3.
+The 120-years is part of the command to make the Ark.
 Yet this has too often been understood as a longevity decree of God's judgment on humanity (i.e. from c.900 years to a 120-year-lifespan).
-But the history within the text shows us that the 120 years is the period of time left from God's announcement of it until the Flood itself would come.
+But the history within the text shows us that the 120-years is the period of time left from God's announcement of it until the Flood itself would come.
 This is the period of the Ark's construction, from the command of God until its completion, the period in which Noah was warning the people (see also 1 Pet.3:20).
 It is not how long people were hereafter meant to live.

 •

-Perhaps the most crucial historical perspective that should illuminate our view is the historical change that occurred in Jesus' encounter with Israel, in which He announces the historical consequence of their rejection of Him -
+But perhaps the most crucial historical perspective that should illuminate our view is the historical change that occurred in Jesus' encounter with Israel, in which He announces the historical consequence of their rejection of Him –

-The kingdom of God shall be taken away from you
+"Therefore ...The kingdom of God shall be taken away from you and given to a nation bringing out its fruits".

 •